core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 in the DoC domain.
 The DoC server SHOULD provide Observe capabilities on its DoC resource and do as follows.

+A DoC server
-If the CoAP request indicates that the DoC client wants to observe a resource record, a DoC server MAY use a DNS Subscribe message instead of a classic DNS query to fetch the information on behalf of a DoC client.
+MAY subscribe to DNS push notifications, which involves sending a DNS Subscribe message (see ({{Section 6.2 of -dns-push}}), instead of a classic DNS query to fetch the information on behalf of a DoC client.
-If this is not supported by the DoC server, it MUST act as if the DoC resource were not observable.
+This is particularly useful
+when a CoAP request indicates that the DoC client wants to observe a resource record, or when a short-lived record is requested frequently.
+After the list of observers for a particular DNS query has become empty (by explicit or implicit cancellation of the observation as per {{Section 3.6 of -coap-observe}}), and no other reason to subscribe to that request is present, the DoC server SHOULD cancel the corresponding subscription.
+This can involve sending an DNS Unsubscribe message or closing the session (see {{Section 6.4 of -dns-push}}).

 Whenever the DoC server receives a DNS Push message from the DNS infrastructure for an observed resource record, the DoC server sends an appropriate Observe notification response to the DoC client.

-If no more DoC clients observe a resource record for which the DoC server has an open subscription, the DoC server MUST use a DNS Unsubscribe message to close its subscription to the resource record as well.

-A DoC server can still provide Observe capabilities to its DoC resource without providing this proxying to DNS Push, e.g., if it receives new information on a record through other means.
+A server that cannot proxy to DNS Push (or any other means of obtaining new records) SHOULD NOT send the response as a notification
+(i.e., it should not send the Observe option).

 OSCORE
 ------